cu-mkp/sandbox/docs/pigment-cochineal-lake_assignment.md

 - Allow the pigment to dry on the filter (at least overnight), then scrape off and use

 ## An Alternative Method To Using Hotplates and Beakers
-This method uses a water bath or bain-marie (see this [cooking blog](https://www.thekitchn.com/technique-how-to-make-and-use-70190) for more information about bain-maries)
+If you do not have access to hotplates and heat-safe glass beakers, an alternative method uses a water bath or bain-marie (see this [cooking blog](https://www.thekitchn.com/technique-how-to-make-and-use-70190) for more information about bain-maries).

 ### Process